sinbad/UEScripts/ReadMe.md

     * This is our overriding reason for using Subversion and not Git

 Together the scripts below configure everything so I don't have to remember.

+## Steps to set up Git + LFS for a UE4 project

+1. The script works for projects with no git repo yet, or those with an existing git repo
+1. For existing repos, ideally you will not have committed any large files to Git yet
+   * If you have, it is *highly recommended* you use `git lfs migrate` to re-write your repository history to be LFS compatible
+   * `git lfs migrate import --everything --include="*.uasset,*.umap,<others>"`
+   * This repo will need to be re-cloned by everyone but it's MUCH cleaner than changing to LFS mid-history
+1. Make a note of any custom .gitignore entries you have, the script will replace it
+1. Run `ue4-git-setup.ps1` in the root project folder
+1. Add back any specialised .gitignores we didn't cover (might not need any)
+1. Push ALL BRANCHES of this new repo to the host of your choice

+# OLD Subversion Information

 ## Steps to create a new SVN repo for a UE4 project